junmengli/meta-matter/docs/guides/nxp_mpu_matter_binaries.md

     $ wpa_passphrase ${SSID} ${PASSWORD} > wifiap.conf

-step3. setup BLE and connectd to a WiFi AP.
+step3.
+Setup BT and connectd to a WiFi AP.

 For i.MX93 EVK: